Here's how top trucking firms are fighting attrition

-By launching a 3-year study in 2006, Schneider took its first steps into analyzing certain personality attributes such as risk aversion and patience of its truck driver personnel.
+By launching a 3-year study in 2006, Schneider started analyzing certain personality attributes of its truck driver personnel that included, but was not limited to risk aversion and patience.
 With over 1,000 participants, the main goal of this study was to understand the factors that affect the stability and safety of truck drivers.
-Here are some of the things they did:
+Its efforts are laudable because they're approaching the problem from first principles - instead of trying out a rote method, they're trying to get to the root cause of the problem.

-With a belief that peer-to-peer relationships hold utmost importance, as people tend to commit to their coworkers long before to the company itself, Schneider introduced a program in which every new driver was assigned to their respective regional retention managers.
+This part was about encouraging peer-to-peer relationships because people tend to commit to their coworkers long before they commit to the company itself.
+Schneider introduced a program in which every new driver was assigned to their respective regional retention managers.
 These managers regularly stayed in touch with the new truck driver force throughout their training until they were assigned to their first solo driving position.

-Having implemented strategic layouts like assigning loads to the truckers based on their experience, automatic transmissions, and simulation-based training to help reduce anxiety among new drivers, Schneider created an example for the other trucking industry professionals for driver retention programs.
+The company implemented strategic layouts like assigning loads to the truckers based on their experience, automatic transmissions, and simulation-based training to help reduce anxiety among new drivers.

 With a focus towards uniformity amongst truck driver managers, Boyd created a list of best practices for all their driver-managers based on the input from their two best managers.
 Essentially, rather than having 5 different managers do one thing in 5 different ways, each manager across all of their branches now was doing things in the exact same way.